iotserver24/codex/website/docs/models.md

 ## Free Providers 🆓

-### CodeX Provider (Free)
+### Xibe AI Provider (Free)
-All CodeX Provider models are free to use with no API key required:
+All Xibe AI Provider models are free to use with no API key required:

 | Model Name          | Description                                 | Features     | Best For |
 |---------------------|---------------------------------------------|--------------|----------|